fernandotorch/throughspaceandtime/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Wouldn't it be great if you could quickly see how climate and environmental changes are evolving in different locations through time?
 If this sounds like you, then you are on the right place.
 Using NASA's open source datasets and virtual globe API we provide a simple tool for looking around Earth in an instant.
+And it's not even 400 lines of code, so feel free to modify it to your taste to visualise what matters most to you!
 [![Product Name Screen Shot][product-screenshot]](https://nasaspacetime.co/)